MohammadShakiba/Project_Libra_CP2K/Si75H64/step2/README.md

-# Step2 - Computing the overlap matrices and nonadiabatic couplings in Kohn-Sham and TD-DFT level of theory
+# Step2 - Compute the overlap matrices and energies in the Kohn-Sham and perform TD-DFT calculations

-In order to compute the nonadiabatic couplings (NACs) in Kohn-Sham (KS) and TD-DFT level of theory we need follow these steps:

 ## 1. CP2K input for electronic structure calculations

 `cp2k_input_template.inp`

+This file is a template of a cp2k input file and is used to compute the electronic structure of the system along the precomputed nuclear trajectory.
+SCF calculations are called with the parameter `RUN_TYPE ENERGY`.

+In the section FORCE_EVAL < PROPERTIES, is the input needed to compute TD-DFT calculations.
+If one wishes to compute only KS properties (overlaps, energies) one can delete this section.
+One would also need to set completion_level = 0 in the file submit_template.slm

-This input is a template to compute the electronic structure with the `RUN_TYPE ENERGY`.
-The input should be able to compute the TD-DFT calculations, producing the cube files and PDOS files.
-We recommend the use of the above input template and if the user needs to change the input based on his/her needs it is better to perform the changes on this input file.
-One should make sure about the production of the cube files and performing the TD-DFT calculations.
+If the user needs to change the input based on thier needs the changes should be done to this input file.
+One must make sure that the cube files can be produced via WRITE_CUBE .TRUE.

 Other required files for running the CP2K input file are basis set and pseudopotential files or any other files required to run the calculations, such as `dftd3.dat`.
 The full path to these files in the `cp2k_input_template.inp` file shoud be specified.

 For `TDDFPT` section the number of excited states are specified.
-Higher number of excited states needs higher computational cost, and also one needs to specify the cube files to be printed for higher number of KS states.
-For more information about TD-DFPT calculations please refer to the following links:
+Higher number of excited states needs higher computational cost.

 [CP2K paper](https://aip.scitation.org/doi/pdf/10.1063/5.0007045)

 [Difference between TD-DFT and TD-DFPT](https://groups.google.com/g/cp2k/c/xj8udnSyeEI)

-The keyword `RESTART` increase the speed of calculations, both for SCF and TD-DFPT calculations.
+The keyword `RESTART` increases the speed of calculations, both for SCF and TD-DFPT calculations.
 Therefore, the `RESTART` is required to be set to `.TRUE.` in `TDDFPT` section.
 Also, the `WFN_RESTART_FILE_NAME` in this section should exist with a random `tdwfn` file name.
 The same is also needed in the `FORCE_EVAL` section. `WFN_RESTRAT_FILE_NAME` should exist in the input with an random `wfn` file name.

 In the `&MO_CUBES` section the number of occupied and unoccupied orbitals must be specified.
 This is dependent on the TD-DFPT calculations and the user have to make a good guess to make sure that the cube files of all the states in the excitation analysis of TD-DFPT calculations exist.
 This guess can be obtained from running the calculations for 5-10 steps.

-**_Note_:** Before proceeding, unzip the silicon nanocrystal trajectory to obtain the trajectory `xyz` file.

 ## 2. Bash file for running the calculations for one job